cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

         claimName: unbound-conf
 ```

-### 4. Additional Configuration Files
+---

+### Configure Unbound

-Hosts with **fixed IP**, **fixed leases**, and their own **Router identification** itself can be placed on a customized configuration file that makes the **DNS Server** return properly DNS queries about.
-Let's put this configuration file into the newly created volume `unbound-conf`.
-You will find its path at `/mnt/zdata/containers/podman/storage/volumes/unbound-conf/_data/`
+To handle **DNS queries** for hosts with **fixed IPs**, **static leases**, or **custom router identifiers**, you can use a customized Unbound configuration file.
+This file will ensure that DNS queries are resolved correctly for these hosts.
+The configuration file will be placed in the volume `unbound-conf`, created earlier.

+The path to the configuration file is:
 `/mnt/zdata/containers/podman/storage/volumes/unbound-conf/_data/local.conf`

+Example configuration (`local.conf`):

 ```conf
 server: